 - Objects are fun to play with on their own, regardless of instrumental purpose

 - Physical humor, including ordinary objects that behave in abnormal ways

 Secrets to discover

 - Collectibles are hidden in ways that support accidental discovery

 - Use the darkness and light to hide other surprises

 Cooperative level design

-- Interesting interactions between 2 players
+- Special objects and level layouts interesting interactions between 2 players

 - Puzzles are never too punishing and platforming is never too hard